doc4d/docs/docs/API/WebServerClass.md

 *Read-only property*

-A <!-- REF #WebServerClass.handlers.Summary -->collection of the loaded HTTP handler objects<!-- END REF -->.
+A <!-- REF #WebServerClass.handlers.Summary -->collection of custom HTTP handler objects<!-- END REF -->.
 An HTTP handler object contains a listened URL pattern, a handled verb, and the code to be called.
-HTTP handlers can be defined through a HTTPHandlers.json file or the `settings` parameter.
+HTTP handlers can be defined through a HTTPHandlers.json file or the *settings* parameter of the [`.start()`](#start) function.
 For more information, please refer to the [HTTP Request handler](../WebServer/http-request-handler.md) page.

 <!-- END REF -->